Navigation Helpers

 Respecting VisibleInMenu

 Editorial governance is maintained through the built-in VisibleInMenu property.
-Developers must manually check this property during menu generation to allow editors to hide specific technical or landing pages from the primary navigation.
+Developers must manually check this property during menu generation to allow editors to hide specific technical or landing pages from the primary navigation without deleting or unpublishing them.

 3. ViewComponent Implementation Pattern

 In CMS 12, the recommended pattern for modular UI elements like navigation is the ViewComponent.
-This allows for a clean separation between retrieval logic and Razor rendering.
+This provides a clean separation between retrieval logic and Razor rendering, and supports dependency injection for all required services.

 Recursive Menu Logic